entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 ```

 4. Follow the `Streamlit` tutorial to [create a simple Uber visualization app](https://docs.streamlit.io/library/get-started/create-an-app).
-> Use a completely different application if you prefer but the following steps assume the application is found in `streamlit_app.py`.
+> Use a completely different application if you prefer, but the following steps assume the application is found in `streamlit_app.py`.
 ``` python
 import streamlit as st
 import pandas as pd